Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Berry-Kangaroo Valley has 265 active public transport stops offering a mix of train and bus services.
-These are served by 28 individual routes, facilitating 2,712 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 124 meters to the nearest stop.
+Berry Kangaroo Valley has 265 active public transport stops offering a mix of train and bus services.
+These are served by 28 routes that facilitate 2,712 weekly passenger trips in total.
+The region's transport accessibility is rated excellent with an average distance of 124 meters from residents to the nearest stop.

-The service frequency averages 387 trips per day across all routes, translating to approximately 10 weekly trips per stop.
+Service frequency averages 387 trips per day across all routes, equating to around 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport